 He received a silver cup from the Lord Mayor of London and he is still the only dog to have been awarded two bronze medals (‘the canine V.C.’) by the National Canine Defence League (now known as Dogs Trust).
 Legend has it that in his lifetime he saved 27 people from the Docks / River Tawe.
 Swansea Jack died in October 1937 after eating rat poison.

-His burial monument, paid for by public subscription, is located on the Promenade in Swansea near St. Helen’s Rugby Ground.
-In 2000, Swansea Jack was named ‘Dog of the Century’ by NewFound Friends of Bristol who train domestic dogs in aquatic rescue techniques.
+His burial monument, paid for by public subscription, is located on the Promenade near St. Helen’s Rugby Ground.
+Swansea Jack was named ‘Dog of the Century’ in 2000 by NewFound Friends of Bristol who train domestic dogs in aquatic rescue techniques.

-The nickname for Swansea City AFC, the only premiership football club in Wales, is “The Swans” but their offical website is called the Jack Mag and their supporters are known as the Jack army.
+The nickname for Swansea City AFC, the only premiership football club in Wales, is “The Swans”.
+However, their official website is called the Jack Mag and their supporters are known as the Jack army.

 It is believed that this name stems from the famous dog.
-Others claim that the derivation is from the nickname given to Swansea’s sailors, who had a reputation as skilled and dependable mariners.
+A noteworthy claim is that it derivation from the nickname given to Swansea’s skilled and dependable sailors.
 Another theory is that the coal miners of nearby coalfields called the miners from Swansea “Jacks” because their lunch-boxes were uniquely made of Swansea tin and called Jacks.